 The term for all of these reasons is “non-hungry eating”.
 In other words, eating for a reason other than actual hunger.

-If you are one of our naturopathy clients who is trying to lose weight (or simply maintain a healthy weight) part of our time together will be spent identifying which of the reasons above apply to you.
-Then we tailor our treatments and strategies accordingly.
+If you are one of my naturopathy clients who is trying to lose weight (or simply maintain a healthy weight) part of our time together will be spent identifying which of the reasons above apply to you.
+Then I tailor my treatments and strategies accordingly.
 There is no one-size-fits-all.
 Being healthy is not just about what you eat but that certainly plays a major part in the picture.